 Fife and Drum Corps - The Old Guard Fife and Drum Corps is the only unit of its kind in the armed forces, and the musicians of this unit recall the days of the American Revolution as they perform in uniforms patterned after those worn by the musicians of General George Washington's Continental Army.

 Tomb Guard Platoon - Originally a civilian watchman was responsible for the security of the Tomb of the Unknown Soldier.
 Then, on March 24, 1926, a military guard from the Washington Provisional Brigade (forerunner of the U.S. Army Military District of Washington) was established during the daylight hours.
-In 1948 the 3d U.S. Infantry "The Old Guard" assumed the post following the unit’s reactivation in the nation’s capital.
-Members of the 3d Infantry’s Honor Guard continue to serve on this distinguished duty today.
+In 1948, the 3rd U.S. Infantry "The Old Guard" assumed the post following the unit’s reactivation in the nation’s capital.
+Members of the 3rd Infantry’s Honor Guard continue to serve on this distinguished duty today.
 These billets do not require a specific MOS and are open to female soldiers.

 United States Army Drill Team - The U.S. Army Drill Team is a precision drill platoon with the primary mission of showcasing the U.S. Army both nationally and internationally through breathtaking routines with bayonet-tipped 1903 Springfield rifles.

-As well, members of The Old Guard also escort the deceased service members to their final rest in Arlington.
+Additionally, members of The Old Guard escort the deceased service members to their final rest in Arlington.